shouptech/dynamic_dns/README.md

 intended in dynamic IP scenarios, such as a home Internet connection with an IP that can change.

-This script supports both CloudFlare and Gandi LiveDNS as DNS providers
+This script supports both CloudFlare and Gandi LiveDNS as DNS providers.

 ## Usage